 The third cohort of TED.ED Innovative Educators recently completed their projects.
 TED.ED is an initiative of TED which specifically focuses on youth development and education.
 The TED-Ed Innovative Educator program is a year-long professional development program for dynamic educators from around the globe who apply their creative ideas in education.

 Out of more than two thousand three hundred applicants for this third cohort, only thirty were selected, including me from Lahore, Pakistan.

 The motivation behind Umar Anjum’s idea was to introduce a multimedia projector in a not-for-profit girls’ school which his family runs in his maternal village in Pakistan.
 He started teaching kids through educational videos.

 The intention was to introduce technology, make learning interesting and engaging, as well as to prepare the next generation for a technological age, especially for those from low socio-economic backgrounds who have a significant lack of opportunity.
 Educational videos are an idea which is welcome by the pupils who easily engaged with multimedia learning.

 The challenge, in part, was to decide what educational videos the children should be shown.
 The majority of educational videos freely available on the Internet were either in English or in some other foreign language that was not understood by the children.

 The solution was to find educational videos which were not language bound, but rather silent videos similar to those of Charlie Chaplin that the children could engage with at varying levels.

 It was an answer to a local problem but the solution has global implications.

-Other educational communities and individuals around the globe where language is a barrier could potentially benefit from the same initiative.
+Other educational communities and individuals around the globe where the language is a barrier, they could potentially benefit from the same initiative.
 Additionally, children whose hearing is impaired or are home-schooled could use these videos as a supplemental learning resource.